huwenqing0606/zkevm-circuits-documentation/EVM Circuit.md

 ### Logistics

-During the proof of an execution step, we sometimes use lookup type arguments to verify the correctness of the evm behavior generated at execution.
-The rationale is that if we can find a recorded item in a lookup table that is equal to the current evm behavior for which we want to constrain, we assert the latter's correctness.
+During the proof of an execution step, we sometimes use lookup type arguments to verify the correctness of the EVM behavior generated at execution.
+The rationale is that if we can find a recorded item in a lookup table that is equal to the current EVM behavior that we want to constrain, we assert the latter's correctness.

 For example, when stack push/pops a stack element, we lookup the rw table (read-write table) for the correct stack read/write behavior.
 Another example is the bytecode table that we can lookup to verify the correctness of bytecode stored in the contract.